 1:30 Forming library partnerships with non-profit providers of critical international data

 Academy-based and other not-for-profit organizations play an important role in the supply chain for population and demographic data.
-Lara Cleveland of Integrated Public Use Microdata Series-International (IPUMS) will elaborate on how academic libraries might support IPUMS in exposing more global census and opinion data, and converting historical data from print to digital form.
+Lara Cleveland of Integrated Public Use Microdata Series-International (IPUMS) will discuss how academic libraries might support IPUMS in exposing more global census and opinion data, and converting historical data from print to digital form.
+Comments by Debra Bucher, Vassar College.

 2:00 Supporting library dealings with vendors and data sources of GIS data

 Licensing geospatial information for academic use is a particularly complex challenge.
-Many of the terms offered by GIS data vendors are not well suited to academic needs and uses.
-Amber Leahey, Data and Geospatial Librarian, Scholars Portal, Ontario Council of University Libraries, will discuss prospects for developing a set of standard principles and language for use in GIS data licenses and negotiations.
+Many of the terms offered by GIS data vendors are poorly suited to scholarly needs and practices.
+Susan Powell of University of California, Berkeley, will examine prospects for developing standard principles and language for use in GIS data licenses and negotiations.
+Comments by Caitlin Tillman, University of Toronto.

 2:25 Wrap-up and summary